littlewine/ConversationalPassageRetrieval/README.md

 # ConversationalPassageRetrieval
-Slides for the talk "Conversational Passage Retrieval", at SIKS course in Advances in Information Retrieval
+Slides for the talk "Conversational Passage Retrieval", at SIKS course in Advances in Information Retrieval (4 October 2021)